You can learn a lot from an Atlassian Summit

 I’ve applied this technique to providing status updates, conducting my staff meetings and even presented my Key Summit Takeaways as a Confluence page.
 (It was a lot faster too using the Confluence page format vs. formatting a PowerPoint presentation)

-Atlassian Summit Idea #2: How to Harness Your Superpowers with Trello, Confluence and JIRA
+Atlassian Summit Idea #2: Harness Your Superpowers with Trello, Confluence and JIRA

 - Leads and Inspires